 Long-sleeved T-shirts are probably the best choice of top when you’re just starting out.
 Or, a lightweight, comfortable hoodie is a good option.

 Airsoft clothes don’t need to be as baggy as paintball attire (tight clothing increases the chances of a paintball breaking on you), so you can have more form-fitting tops if you desire.

 Still, loose clothing will lessen the sting should you get hit.

-And a word on colors – while you don’t need to go in full BDU (Battle Dress Uniform) or camouflage, it might help to not wear blaze orange.
+And a word on colors – while you don’t need to go in full BDU (Battle Dress Uniform) or some types of camouflage, it might help to not wear blaze orange.
 Try to wear darker, muted tones – especially if you’re playing indoors.

 For first-timers, jeans are often the pants of choice in both airsoft and paintball.
 They’re sturdy, they offer decent protection, and unless they’re a brand-new pair of 501s, you’re not going to mind them getting messed up.